Abnormal metabolism in type 2 diabetes, and how this affects the heart

 The study of metabolism has a strong historical basis in Oxford, and in the last 20 years research in this field has undergone a renaissance.
 Abnormalities in cardiac metabolism have been identified in many pathologies, and have been shown to directly impair the function of the heart, accelerate disease progression and to predict mortality.
-Given the pivotal role of metabolism in cardiac disease, a greater understanding of the why metabolism is abnormal, how this modifies the disease and whether this information can be used to develop new treatments may lead to new therapies for cardiovascular disease.
+Given the pivotal role of metabolism in keeping the heart contracting, a greater understanding of what metabolism can do, how this is modified in disease and whether this information can be used to develop new treatments may lead to new therapies for the heart.

 Our research can be divided into five key questions:

-1. How is metabolism modified in cardiac disease? - Given that the heart can use multiple fuels, how does the balance of fuel selection change in cardiac disease and how is this related to the function of the heart.
+1. How is cardiac metabolism modified in type 2 diabetes? - Given that the heart can use multiple fuels to make energy, how does the balance of fuel selection change in diabetes and how is this related to the function of the heart.

-2. How does type 2 diabetes affect cardiac metabolism and the ability of the diabetic heart to adapt to stress?
+2. How does type 2 diabetes affect the ability of the diabetic heart to adapt to stress?

-5. Can these mechanisms be targeted by pharmacological therapies to treat the heart?
+4. Can these mechanisms be targeted by new pharmacological therapies to treat the heart?

 For further information about our research and potential DPhil projects, please drop us an email.